114th Fighter Wing

-The 114th Fighter Wing (114 FW) is a unit of the South Dakota Air National Guard, stationed at Joe Foss Field Air National Guard Station, Sioux Falls Regional Airport, Sioux Falls, South Dakota.
-If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.
+The 114th Fighter Wing is a unit of the South Dakota Air National Guard, stationed at Joe Foss Field Air National Guard Station, Sioux Falls Regional Airport, Sioux Falls, South Dakota.
+If activated to federal service, the wing is gained by the United States Air Force Air Combat Command.

 The wing is an Air Combat Command gained F-16C/D Fighting Falcon wing which deploys worldwide and executes fighter sorties to destroy enemy forces with conventional munitions.

 Units

 The 114th FW consists of the following units: